pdcawley/bofh.org.uk/content/post/macos-sierra-niggles.md

 +++

-I shouldn't be surprised; every time I upgrade the OS on my Macbook a few little behaviours I'd taken for granted start breaking.
+I shouldn't be surprised.
+Every time I upgrade the OS on my Macbook a few little behaviours I'd taken for granted start breaking.
 It's just the way of the world.
 Here's a couple of things I've fixed already